 The Small Business Administration requires that borrowers are current on all government loans to qualify for an SBA loan.
-Past defaulted government loans can disqualify borrowers as the SBA reviews defaults on federally backed student loans.
+Past defaulted government loans may disqualify borrowers as the SBA reviews defaults on federally backed student loans.

-You’re a Newbie
+3. You’re a newbie

-You’re reluctant to personally guarantee a loan
+4. You’re reluctant to personally guarantee a loan

-Once you obtain a SBA loan, you are personally responsible for paying the loan back, even if the business shuts down or has other financial issues.
+Once you obtain an SBA loan, you are personally responsible for paying the loan back, even if the business shuts down or has other financial issues.
 If you don’t pay back the loan, a personal guarantee allows the lender to sell off your personal assets (e.g., a home or car) to satisfy the loan.
-If you don’t want to personally guarantee an SBA loan, then you won’t qualify.
-Some alternative lenders do not require personal guarantees, but you’ll probably be unable to get the size of loan you’d like, and the cost will generally be higher.
+If you don’t want to personally guarantee an SBA loan, then you generally won’t qualify.
+Some alternative lenders do not require personal guarantees, but you’ll likely be unable to get the size of loan you’d like, and the cost will generally be higher.

-Do not have sufficient collateral or assets to secure your loan
+5. You don’t have sufficient collateral or assets to secure your loan

 - Accounts receivables

-Not enough cash flow to meet loan repayment requirements
+6. You don’t have enough cash flow to meet loan repayment requirements

-Too much outstanding debt
+7. You have too much outstanding debt

-You operate in an industry that the SBA does not lend to
+8. You operate in an industry that the SBA does not lend to

-You’re not considered a “small business” according to the SBA
+9. You’re not considered a “small business” according to the SBA

-Your business must have fewer than 500 employees, and less than $7.5 million revenue on average each year for the past three years.
+The SBA definition of a small business varies by industry.
+In many, but not all, cases, your business must have fewer than 500 employees, and less than $7.5 million revenue on average each year for the past three years.
 Your net income must be under $5 million, and your tangible net worth must be less than $15 million.